Find an Orthodontist near you

 • changes in the elasticity of the cheeks and lips and/or pressure from the tongue

-• loss of gum tissue or bony support for the teeth through gum disease.
+• loss of gum tissue or bony support for the teeth through gum disease

 The common assumption is that the wisdom teeth push and place pressure on the other teeth, which eventually causes the front teeth to become more crowded as we age.
 Studies have assessed this theory and have found that wisdom teeth are not the primary cause of dental crowding.

-In fact, up to 25% of people are missing their wisdom teeth from birth and these patients still develop the same crowding later in life.
-Removing wisdom teeth doesn’t guarantee that the front teeth will stay straight.
+In fact, up to 25% of people are missing their wisdom teeth from birth and these patients can still develop the same crowding later in life.
+Removing wisdom teeth also doesn’t guarantee that the front teeth will stay straight.
 Due to the common misconceptions around wisdom teeth, these molars are often blamed (unfairly) for dental crowding, even when research states otherwise.

 Do teeth shift back after braces?